 Instead, the real opportunity lies not just in offering variety, but in designing coordinated, purposeful representations that support understanding without overwhelming learners.
 Let’s explore a few tips for how to build multiple means of representation into Canvas and some tools that make it easy:

-We’ll bring these tips to life and do a deeper dive into the research on February 26th at 11am MT in our upcoming Building Universal Design in Canvas webinar: Supportive Representation.
-Register now!
+We bring these tips to life and do a deeper dive into the research in our Building Universal Design in Canvas webinar: Supportive Representation.

 “DesignPlus has streamlined the process of creating engaging and accessible course content.
 I can’t imagine course design without it!”